-To make sure your resume is keeping up and will stay current into 2019, review our lists of 11 dos and four don’ts below.
+To make sure your resume is keeping up, review our lists of 11 dos and four don’ts below.

 The Dos: 11 Ways to Improve Your Resume

-To keep your resume current in 2019, be sure to follow this advice:
+To keep your resume current, be sure to follow this advice:

 - Put the most important information first.
 Anyone scanning your resume will start at the top but won’t keep reading (or scanning) unless the information at the top is intriguing.